hlmartin/gc-userscripts/Smarter Stock Market /README.md

 ## Features

-- Streamline and simplify the display of the Stock tables
 - Allow sorting of the Stock tables by any field
 - Highlight buyable and sellable stocks that meet a configurable threshold